eddiejaoude/PHPUnitExt/README.md

 - bad code ( checks for: eval,goto, new Exception - should be custom exception)
 - docblock

-- line length (checks for line length >70)
+- line length (checks for line length > 70)
-- excessive parameter list (> 3), suggest moving to DI
+- excessive parameter list (> 3), suggest moving to array or DI
-- method name that returns bool, should be isX() or hasX()
+- method name that returns bool, should be isMethodName() or hasMethodName()
-- no public class attributes
+- no public attributes in a clas, should be protected/private & have getters/setters

 - dead code
 - copied code